Skip to contents

 ...

-Optionally additional arguments to f that are fixed during the optimization.
+Optionally additional function arguments that are fixed during the optimization.

 Method get_argument()